 If you work with lots of imagery and are constantly on the go, you could be better suited to a tablet for photo and video editing.
-High-end models now have enough performance to work with video and photo editing software that’s every bit as complex as that on laptops and desktops, and they can even edit high-resolution media (check out our list of the best video editing apps to find out exactly what you can do on a tablet).
+High-end models now have enough performance to work with video and photo editing software that’s every bit as complex as that on laptops and desktops, and they can even edit high-resolution media (check out our lists of the best video editing software and best video editing apps to find out exactly what you can do on a tablet).

 Adobe is gearing up to release its new version of Photoshop for iOS this year, with full support for layered images, cloud-based document support and every editing feature that’s in the desktop version.
 This means opting for the portability of a tablet now means giving up fewer freedoms from a full-sized computer.